MaximTerleev/Jigsaw-Puzzle-AI/README.md

 This is a GitHub repository for Towards-Data-Science publication called "Jigsaw Puzzle AI from A to Z".

-It's goal is to let you walk the route described in the article by yourself.
+Its goal is to let you walk the route described in the paper by yourself.

-Here you'll find the full code in Python and puzzle scan used in a project.
+Here you'll find full code in Python and puzzle scan used in a project.

-Start fast with direct link to Google Colab notebook inside code file.
+Start fast with direct link to Google Colab notebook inside .py file.

 Enjoy!)